-If your child has a serious allergy, make an appointment with a pediatric allergist or immunologist.
-Your doctor can give you a referral.
+If your child has a serious allergy, take him to see a pediatric allergist or immunologist.
+Your doctor can refer you.

-Your pediatric allergist will do tests to find your child's allergy triggers, create a treatment plan for those allergies, and tell you what you need to do to manage your child's allergies.
+This doctor, who specializes in treating kids with allergies, will do tests to find your child's allergy triggers, create a treatment plan for them, and teach you how to manage your child's allergies.

 Because your allergist has such an important role in your child's treatment, choose one you and your child feel comfortable with.
-A good allergist will give you information and support in order to help keep your child as safe as possible.
+A good doctor will give you information and support to help keep your child as safe as possible.

-Consider joining a support group related to your child's allergies.
-Pediatric allergist Anne Miranowski, MD, recommends them.
+Pediatric allergist Anne Miranowski, MD, suggests you join a support group related to your child's allergies.
 "Support groups are a great way for families to meet people who are going through the same experience," she says.